wich229/js-adagrams/README.md

 #### Conclusion

-Just like our Python Adagrams project, we will only build the library code that captured all of the rules.
+Just like our Python Adagrams project, we will only build the library code that captures all of the rules.
 We can use this demo game code to imagine how another program may hook into our codebase for logic.

 </details>

 ### Project Structure

-This repository has a baseline structure for the project which includes several files.
+This repository has a baseline structure for the project that includes several files.
 You will only need to modify one of them:

 | File                  | Description                                                                                                                                                                                                              |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |